 Whatever distractions you prefer, make sure it’s a familiar activity that gives you warm, fuzzy emotions.
 Your brain will hopefully zone in on the positive feelings and give you a gentle reminder that you are safe and just fine.

-Bonus tip: Try some CBD to counter the effects of smoking too much weed
+Bonus tip #1: Try some CBD to counter the effects of smoking too much weed

 CBD is an excellent anxiety-fighting compound, and for many people it can be used to counteract too much THC.
-Learn how CBD’s anti-anxiety mechanisms work by modulating the receptor signaling associated with THC.
+CBD’s anti-anxiety mechanisms work by modulating the receptor signaling associated with THC.
+Since CBD doesn’t bind to the brain’s CB1 receptors like THC, it can balance and take the edge off the intensity of the high.

-If all of these suggestions fail and you find that you are still feeling alarmingly uncomfortable, you can always seek medical attention and tell a doctor or nurse that you are having a cannabis-induced anxiety attack.
+If all else fails and you find that you are still feeling alarmingly uncomfortable, you can always seek medical attention and tell a doctor or nurse that you are having a cannabis-induced anxiety attack.
 This option is always available, even in states where cannabis is illegal.
 From a medical perspective, physicians have your best interest in mind and want to do all they can to make sure you’re OK, even if it’s helping you come down when you’re too stoned.
+They cannot arrest you or pursue legal action against you for being too high.

 Hopefully, however, the above suggestions were just what you needed to counteract and hopefully stop that too-intense cannabis high.
-(Or, if none of these work, you could always follow Snoop Dogg’s advice and “put ur face in mayonnaise.”)
+(As a very last resort, you could always follow Snoop Dogg’s advice and “put ur face in mayonnaise.”)

 How do you stop being high and come down from overwhelming cannabis effects?
 Share your tips in the comments section!